tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 **Proof-of-activity (PoA)** is a combination of PoW and PoS.
 The miner creates a template with the nonce and deploys it to the network.
 Then the signers are chosen by the block hash of this template.
 If the template is signed by the signers, it becomes a block.
 In the end, the reward is shared between the miner and signers.
 The algorithm is called proof-of-activity because only participants with a **full online node** can get a reward.

-The process split into its PoW and PoS components:
+The process is split into its PoW and PoS components:

 * Miners compete in a computer-power-driven guessing game to find the next block - just as in PoW.
 * After a block is mined, it contains a header and the reward address of the miner - like in PoS.
-* Nodes are selected as validators depending on the stake of coins they hold - second PoS component.
+* Nodes are selected as validators depending on the stake of coins they hold - the second PoS component.
 The higher the stake, the more probable it is to be selected as a validator.
 * The validated block becomes part of the blockchain, and the fees and rewards are transferred to the miners and validators.

 As a combination of PoW and PoS, PoA networks can also suffer from high energy consumption, like PoW ones, and coin hoarding.
 PoA also inherits algorithms' benefits, like strong decentralization and security against 51%-attacks.